Chapter 4 : Preparing to Conquer the World

 Simon Le Bon - lead voice

-jacket, sunglasses and pointy boots.
+a suede jacket, sunglasses and pointy boots.

 The other members of the band played him an